A Guide to Reliable Oxygen Purity and Industrial Gas Monitoring

 Cutting-edge sensor technology

-Our proprietary sensor technology provides customers with accurate and reliable measurements.
-Patented sealing technology eliminates leaks and extends the sensor’s useful life.
+Our proprietary sensor technology provides customers with accurate and reliable oxygen measurement.
+Proprietary sealing technology eliminates leaks and extends the sensor’s useful life.
 Oxygen is diffused through a unique membrane so it is immediately reduced at the cathode.
 We have perfectly positioned the anode and cathode to produce fast response times, high stability, and linear outputs that outperform competitors.
 All sensors are performance-tested over multiple temperature ranges to meet our high-quality standards.

 User-friendly interfaces